ATTACKS ON THE ENDANGERED SPECIES ACT

 Since it was enacted in 1973, the Act's rigorous, science-based approach has prevented the extinction of an impressive 99 percent of species under its protection.
 The law has also saved the bald eagle, peregrine falcon and American alligator and put hundreds of other plants and animals on the road to recovery.

 Despite this success the Endangered Species Act is under attack like never before.
 At the behest of deep-pocketed special interests, congressional Republicans have launched a barrage of legislative attacks on endangered species in recent years, seeking to block, remove or weaken protections for a host of species, including gray wolves, American burying beetles, sage grouse and African elephants — among many others.
-Click here to look at all the legislative attacks the Center has documented.
+Click here to look at all the Center-documented legislative attacks from 2011 to Trump's inauguration.

 More than any other group, the Center has been leading the charge in defense of the Endangered Species Act.
 From issuing reports and factsheets to working with congressional allies — or even, if necessary, going to court — the Center is there to ensure the integrity of our most important law for saving the planet by stemming the tide of the extinction crisis.